 Scattering or interring of ashes is often a very special, reflective time after the busyness and impact of the funeral.
-Wherever or whenever you choose to scatter or inter ashes, I will help you make it meaningful and memorable with the right words, for person who has died, their family and friends and the location.
+Wherever or whenever you choose to scatter or inter ashes, I will write a meaningful meaningful and memorable ceremony to celebrate the person who has died and in keeping with your chosen location.
 My fee is £100.

-Please feel free to contact me, if you have any questions, or would like to find out more about any of my funeral services.
-You can be reassured that I work regularly with many of the best funeral directors in Dorset, Devon and Somerset.
+Please feel free to contact me, if you’d like to know more about any of my funeral and memorial services.